Priy4brat/Chat.io/README.md

 # Chat.io

 Chat.io is a modern messaging app for seamless, instant communication.
-Built with React, Node.js, and Socket.io, it features real-time messaging, secure user authentication, customizable profiles, and media sharing.
+Built with React, Node.js, and Socket.io, it features real-time messaging, customizable profiles, and media sharing.
 Designed for speed and responsiveness, it's perfect for connecting with friends, family, or teams effortlessly!

+---

 ## Key Features

 - **Instant Messaging**: Exchange messages in real-time without any delay.
-- **User Authentication**: Secure login system to protect user data and conversations.
+- **Signup Using Email ID**: Easily create an account using your email.
+- **Real-Time Messaging with Socket.io**: Live, bidirectional communication for an uninterrupted chat experience.
+- **Online User Status**: See when users are online or offline.
 - **Responsive Design**: Fully optimized for both desktop and mobile devices.
 - **Customizable Profiles**: Upload avatars and personalize user profiles.
 - **Emoji and Media Sharing**: Add a personal touch to your chats with emojis and media uploads.
+- **Authentication & Authorization**: Secure login and access control using JWT.
 - **Secure Communication**: Messages are transmitted using secure protocols to ensure privacy.

+---

-## Tech Stack
+## 🌟 Tech Stack

-- **Frontend**: React.js with Tailwind CSS for a sleek and intuitive user interface.
-- **Backend**: Node.js/Express for scalable server-side logic.
-- **Database**: MongoDB for real-time data storage and retrieval.
+- **MERN**: MongoDB, Express.js, React.js, Node.js
-- **Real-Time Communication**: Socket.io for live, bidirectional communication between users.
+- **Real-Time Communication**: Socket.io
+- **UI Styling**: Tailwind CSS + Daisy UI
+- **State Management**: Zustand
+- **Authentication & Authorization**: JWT for secure access control
+- **HTTP Requests**: Axios for making API calls from the frontend

+---

 ## Installation and Setup

+Follow these steps to set up the project locally:

 1. **Clone the repository:**
    ```bash